bartosz-cz/React_Dashboard/README.md

 2. **Viewing and Interacting with Data**
    - The main area of the interface displays data metrics such as voltage, current, temperature, etc. These metrics are presented in a grid format, with each metric having its own panel.
-   - Some panels display real-time data updates, while others show historical data with charts.

 3. **Customizing the View**
    - Each panel includes controls for customization:
-     - **Chart Type:** Switch between different chart types (e.g., line, bar) depending on how you want to visualize the data.
+     - **Chart Size:** Change depending on how you want to visualize the data.
-     - **Zoom:** Use the zoom controls to focus on a specific time range or data point.
+     - **Zoom:** Use the zoom controls to focus on a specific chart.
-     - **Color Schemes:** Adjust the color scheme of the charts to suit your preferences or to enhance readability.
+     - **Global Settings:** Use gear icon to adjust the chart defualt settings like: refresh rate, maximum history size,number of data points etc.
-     - **Data Points:** Toggle the visibility of specific data points or lines within a chart to reduce clutter and focus on what’s important.
+     - **Data Points:** Change the number of specific data points, time beetwen them or lines with scales within a chart to better compare inputs.

 4. **Full-Screen Mode**
    - For a more detailed analysis, you can switch individual panels to full-screen mode by clicking the full-screen icon located on each panel.